 Both Chapters 7 & 13 are designed to provide debt relief for borrowers seeking help from overwhelming debt.
 However, there are many key differences between a Chapter 7 and Chapter 13 bankruptcy in Florida.
 It is important that you speak with a bankruptcy attorney before you decide which type of bankruptcy to file.
 Each form of bankruptcy will have its own unique benefits and disadvantages.
 An experienced bankruptcy lawyer in Tampa can explain each form of bankruptcy and help you decide which chapter would be best for your specific situation.

-If you are contemplating filing for bankruptcy, contact a bankruptcy attorney at Florida Law Advisers, P.A. to schedule a free consultation.
-During the consultation we will answer your questions and provide you with a comprehensive strategy to help solve your financial crisis.
-We are experienced and skilled in all bankruptcy matters; regardless of whether you need help with Chapter 13, Chapter 7, Chapter 11, or alternative forms of debt relief, we can help.
+If you are contemplating filing for bankruptcy, contact a bankruptcy attorney at Florida Law Advisers, P.A., to schedule a free consultation.
+During the consultation, we will answer your questions and provide you with a comprehensive strategy to help solve your financial crisis.
+We are experienced and skilled in all bankruptcy matters; regardless of whether you need help with Chapter 13, Chapter 7, Chapter 11, or alternative forms of debt relief in Florida, we can help.

 Chapter 7 Bankruptcy:

 In many cases, Chapter 7 bankruptcy is more beneficial to borrowers than Chapter 13 bankruptcy.
 Chapter 7 is a liquidation bankruptcy, which means a debtor (borrower) may be required to sell certain assets during the bankruptcy.
 Not all assets will be subject to liquidation due to certain Florida bankruptcy law exemptions.
 If an asset is exempt the debtor will be able to retain ownership and not be ordered by the court to liquidate the asset.